 Lydia smiled.
-“I am partial to the gharithes me feta,” she said.
+“I am partial to the garides me feta,” she said.
 “That is baked shrimp with feta cheese.
 My mother made that for me quite a bit growing up.”
 She gestured toward the menu.
-“The souvlakia is good, as is the kottopoulo pilafi.”
+“The souvlaki is good, as is the kotopoulo pilafi.”

 Camille looked over the menu.
 “I might stick to one of the vegetable dishes, perhaps the briami.
 Besides, I want to have room for baklava.”

 Lydia nodded in agreement.
 She delighted in the fact that they had something else in common.
 After Lydia ordered for them both in Greek, the two women participated in casual conversation over some wine.

 “So,” Camille said, “I believe you mentioned something about business when you called.”

 “Yes, I did.”
 Lydia put down her glass.
 “As you know, I had my own shop, the Body Canvas, in Los Angeles.
 The lease for rent is coming up for renewal, and I was considering closing down that location and reopening it up here.
 With everything that has been going on, commuting back and forth did not seem like an option.
 I did not know if you handled commercial real estate as well as residential.”